 All you need is to create a backup job, which will backup your MariaDB automatically.
 Follow these simple steps.

-- Download, install and connect SQLBackupAndFTP tool to your MariaDB.
+Download, install and connect the SQLBackupAndFTP tool to your MariaDB.
 To connect SQLBackupAndFTP to your database press “Connect to Database Server” and choose the way to connect to your MariaDB.
 You can connect using “MySQL Server (TCP/IP)” or “MySQL Server (phpMyAdmin)”.
 Enter your credentials and press “Test Connections” to check the connections.

 - Choose a place where you prefer to store your MariaDB database backups.
 To do it click on the “plus” at the “Store backups in selected destinations” section and select a destination in the opened window.

-- Create MariaDB database backup schedule.
+- Create a MariaDB database backup schedule.
 To do it turn on that option at the “Schedule backups” section, the advanced settings can be founded by clicking the “Gear” button.

 - The backup job is ready and will run according to the specified schedule.
 If you need to make a backup immediately just press “Run Now”.